arickert/thedigradio/_posts/2021-01-30-transcript-resource-radicals-with-thea-riofrancos.md

 You have the state paying a lot of lip service and policy reality to creating new participatory institutions for citizens to interact with the state.
 You have a constitution that dramatically expands collective rights, the rights that communities hold and that they can petition for.
 What you have is an efflorescence of practices and subjectivities on the terrain of democracy, and a fight over who is the, and how they enact their power.
 It's not at all a situation which somehow resource dependency unilaterally determines, going down the road to authoritarianism.

-**DD:**
+DD:
  Let's set some key historical context.
 Ecuador first became a petrostate under a military government in 1972, and that government saw oil as key to developing the country.
 What sort of military government was Ecuador's, and how did it fit into the third-world oil politics of that era?
 How was it that the military government "left an enduring ideological legacy of resource nationalism, which would later be reappropriated and radicalized by popular movements," as you write?
 That's normally not the legacy we think of with Latin American military governments.

-**TR:**
+TR:
  This period of dictatorship runs from the sixties to the late eighties and early nineties, depending on the specific contexts, but there were two decades that saw a lot of military governments across the region.
 Many of them are right-wing, and many of them come into power specifically as a counter-reaction to the growth of popular labor and popular movement power under prior governments that were more leftist or progressive, or more nationalist.
 They're specifically coming into power as reactionary forces.
 But not all military governments are the same, and at least in the cases I'm familiar with, which are Bolivia and Ecuador, there were military governments that came to power that were progressive in a sense, or at least had a nationalist developmentalist vision for the economy, and saw themselves as not primarily about repression—not to downplay the repression that those governments meted out, because they did—but more primarily about transitioning their countries up the ladder of economic development.
 This very much characterized the Rodríguez Lara government in Ecuador that came to power in 1972, and was in power until 1976.
 There was another military government right after that, and then in '79 you have democratization.

 The Rodríguez Lara government—this will be familiar to folks who are aware of the politics of oil in the 1970s—came to power, was bookended by these two major oil booms, these booms in oil prices that have their own reason and trajectory that I won't get into right now.
 The Ecuadorian government prior to Lara knew that there were oil reserves.
 They had recently been discovered in the late 1960s, and the military government came to power with the explicit aim of creating a petrostate in Ecuador, of creating a state that could oversee, assert its authority over the oil sector and attract and export that oil with the specific goal of national development.
 That was the ideology and the policy paradigm of the Rodríguez Lara government.
 They established a state-owned oil company that still exists today.
 They asserted much more state control over the territories where oil was found, and how the state related to foreign corporations.
 They also instituted some progressive and some unclassifiable reforms.
 In the progressive category, they instituted Ecuador's most major land reform, but they also instituted a policy called colonization, which was a policy to incentivize people from the highlands of Ecuador to move into the Amazon to help ‘develop’ the Amazon.
 That sets off lots of conflicts with indigenous communities.
 They also, as you mentioned, took a leading role in OPEC, in the early 1970s politics of OPEC.
 OPEC has become more dominated by Saudi Arabia since, but in the seventies, OPEC was a forum for the proliferation of left-ish or developmentalist resource-nationalist visions coming out of the Third World.
 It was the idea that the Third World had the right to manage or assert authority over its resources, and that it should aid the development of those countries, rather than the world-system or foreign capitalists.
 This was the rhetoric that the Rodríguez Lara government used.
 It was a piece of that broader moment that you discussed in your interview on the New International Economic Order, this moment of Third World solidarity and assertion of Third World political-economic power.
 OPEC, in a way, was one of the most successful artifacts of that moment because the New International Economic Order sought to create multiple such organizations related to different commodities that the Global South countries export.
-But oil was the one that got the most institutionalized.**DD:**
+But oil was the one that got the most institutionalized.DD:
  What happened to Ecuador's oil politics under democratic and neoliberal governments that followed the military government?
 What role did neoliberalized resource politics play in provoking the rise of anti-neoliberal social movements like the CONAIE?

-**TR:**
+TR:
  You mentioned the resource nationalist ideology of the Rodríguez Lara government—this idea that the state should control its resources and use it for the benefit of the people.
 In addition to bequeathing an institutional legacy of a state-owned oil company, which outlives the military government, I'd also bequeath an ideological legacy of resource nationalism.
 It's important to note at this juncture, because it can get a little subtle, that the version of resource nationalism that the Rodríguez Lara government, as well as governments in Venezuela and throughout Latin America, tended to have was not anti-capitalist.
 It was anti-imperialist, though.
 It was against the power of the core states, the industrialized states, the former colonial powers.
 It was not anticapitalist per se.